-Seven Nobel Laureates are associated with UBC, most famously Michael Smith who won the Nobel Prize for Chemistry in 1993 for his groundbreaking work in reprogramming segments of DNA.
+Eight Nobel Laureates are associated with UBC, most famously Michael Smith who won the Nobel Prize for Chemistry in 1993 for his groundbreaking work in reprogramming segments of DNA.

 Smith was just one of a longstanding community of faculty and alumni who have earned international recognition for their important work.

 Such accolades firmly establish UBC as a global centre of research excellence, helping us to attract both funding partners and the world’s leading academic researchers.

 As one of six Killam institutions, UBC offers yearly Killam funding to doctoral scholars, post-doctoral and faculty research fellows.

 Robert A. Mundell (1999, Economic Sciences), Bertram N. Brockhouse (1994, Physics)